 After months of being cooped up indoors, here’s your chance to get out there and explore some of Cape Town’s most popular attractions and experience some of the exciting thrills on offer.
-The Mother City is a stunning place to explore and take in new experiences, and with lockdown, restrictions lessening there are more than a few local businesses you can support through a day of fun-filled activities!
-Just remember to do it safely, wearing your most fashionable face mask with some hand sanitizer close at hand.
+The Mother City is a stunning place to explore and take in new experiences, and with lockdown, and restrictions lessening there are more than a few local businesses you can support through a day of fun-filled activities!
+Just remember to do it safely, wearing your most fashionable face mask with some hand sanitiser close at hand.

 Here are some of the Cape Town attractions open right now for you to enjoy.
 Remember to always book ahead or call in to ensure the venue is open or has space for you.